moxy-bc/MaixPy_DOC/en/README.md

 ## What is MaixPy

 MaixPy ported [Micropython](http://micropython.org/) to [K210](https://kendryte.com/) (a 64-bit dual-core RISC-V CPU with hardware FPU and convolution accelerator).
-A project that supports MCU routine operations and integrates machine vision and microphone arrays to quickly develop intelligent applications in the `AIOT` field that are extremely cost effective and practical.
+In addition to stardard MCU operations, MaixPy devices support integrated machine vision, neural network, and audio procesing capabilities enabling the development of cost effective AIOT applications.

-> MicroPython is a lean and efficient implementation of the Python 3 programming language that includes a small subset of the Python standard library and is optimised to run on microcontrollers and in constrained environments.
+> MicroPython is a lean and efficient implementation of the Python 3 programming language that includes a small subset of the Python standard library.
+It is optimised to run on microcontrollers and in constrained environments.

-> K210 created for AIOT(AI+IOT) use, It's powerful performance and low cost are very competitive.
+> K210 created for AIOT(AI+IOT) use.
+Its powerful performance and low cost make it very competitive.

-Micropython makes programming on K210 hardware easier, the code is open source and can be found on [GitHub]((https://github.com/sipeed/MaixPy))
+Micropython makes programming on K210 hardware easier.
+The code is open source and can be found on [GitHub]((https://github.com/sipeed/MaixPy))

+To quickly give you an idea, here are a few code examples:

-For example if we want to find an **I2C** device, we just need this code:
+If we want to find an **I2C** device, we just need this code:
 ```python
 from machine import I2C